-ExecShield is security Linux kernel patch to avoid worms and other problems.
-Add the following lines to /etc/sysctl.conf to enable ExecShield protection.
+Execshield is a security Linux kernel patch to avoid worms and other problems.
+Add the following lines to /etc/sysctl.conf to enable execshield protection.

 kernel.exec-shield = 1 kernel.randomize_va_space = 1

-In this attack system is floods with a series of SYN packets.
+In this attack, system is flood with a series of SYN packets.
 Each packets causes system to issue a SYN-ACK responses.
-Then system waits for ACK that follows the SYN+ACK (3 way handshake).
-Since attack never sends back ACK again entire system resources get filled aka backlog queue.
-Once the queue is full system will ignored incoming request from legitimate users for services (http/mail etc).
+Then, system waits for ACK that follows the SYN+ACK (3 way handshake).
+Since attack never sends back ACK again, the entire system resources get filled aka backlog queue.
+Once the queue is full system will ignore incoming requests from legitimate users for services (http/mail etc).
 In order to stop this, you need to enable SYNcookies in sysctl.conf

 net.ipv4.tcp_syncookies = 1

 5. Preventing smurf attacks

 A smurf attack is an exploitation of the Internet Protocol (IP) broadcast addressing to create a denial of service.
 The smurf program builds a network packet that appears to originate from another address (this is known as spoofing an IP address).
-The packet contains an ICMP ping message that is addressed to an IP broadcast address, meaning all IP addresses in a given network.
-The echo responses to the ping message are sent back to the “victim” address.
+The packet contains an ICMP ping message that is addressed to an IP broadcast address, i.e, all IP addresses in a given network.
+The echo responses to the ping message is sent back to the "victim" address.
 Enough pings and resultant echoes can flood the network making it unusable for real traffic.